 Congratulations to Sandra Friedman, MD, MPH (Professor, Section of Developmental Pediatrics), Bruce Doenecke, MD (Clinical Professor of Pediatrics), Mary Zavadil, MD (Assistant Clinical Professor of Pediatrics), and Glenn Furuta, MD (Professor, Section of Gastroenterology, Hepatology, and Nutrition) on being named the 2022 Career Teaching Scholar award winners.
 All four were honored at the December 9 Department Grand Rounds for their outstanding contributions to pediatric education throughout their careers.

 As always, for these and other exciting Department of Pediatrics news stories, please visit our Pediatrics News web page.

-As we approach the year-end holiday season, I want to again acknowledge what a challenging year this has been for some many in our Department.
+As we approach the year-end holiday season, I want to again acknowledge what a challenging year this has been for many in our Department.
+I am especially proud of the amazing spirit of collegiality demonstrated by all those faculty and trainees who have volunteered to cover much needed shifts in our Emergency and Hospital Medicine units during the unprecedented surge in patient volume across our entire care system.
 I am grateful for everyone’s hard work, dedication and perseverance and hope that the holidays afford an opportunity for down time spent with family and friends.
-I’ll sign off by sharing the creative stylings of our own Section of Hospitalist Medicine with “A Hospitalist Christmas Poem.”

 Stephen R. Daniels, MD, PhD